JoaoLlucaxs/Code_Freelancer/README.md

 ##Sobre o CodeFreelancer -

-⭐⚡ Codefreelancer foi um projeto criado com base em desenvolvedores freelance que precisam gerenciar vários projetos ao mesmo tempo e gerenciá-los nele você pode adicionar uma foto, adicionar seus projetos e detalhes dele, andamento do projeto, e além disso, deixei dois tipos de contratos disponíveis para você descer.
+⭐⚡ Codefreelancer foi um projeto criado com base em desenvolvedores freelancer que precisam gerenciar vários projetos ao mesmo tempo.Nele você pode adicionar uma foto, adicionar seus projetos e detalhes dele, andamento do projeto, e além disso, na plataforma há dois tipos de contratos disponíveis para você enviar para seu cliente.

-⭐⚡ Codefreelancer was a project created based on freelance developers who need to manage several projects at the same time and manage them in it you are able to add a photo, add your projects and details of it, project progress, and besides, I left two types of contracts available for you to go down.
+⭐⚡Codefreelancer was a project created based on freelance developers who need to manage several projects at the same time.
+In it you can add a photo, add your projects and details of it, progress of the project, and in addition, on the platform there are two types of contracts available for you send to your customer.
 ## Tecnologias usadas ⛏

 •React.Js